The Goonies: Plot

-The Goonies evade several deadly booby traps along the tunnels and obtain candles from the skeletal remains of a previous treasure hunter, while barely staying ahead of the Fratellis.
+The Goonies evade several deadly booby traps along the tunnels and obtain candles from the skeletal remains of a previous treasure hunter Chester Copperpot, while barely staying ahead of the Fratellis.
 They finally reach the grotto where Willy's pirate ship, the Inferno, is anchored.
-The group finds the ship filled with treasure, and they start filling their pockets, but Mikey warns them not to take any on a set of scales in front of Willy's skeleton, considering that to be their tribute to him.
+The group finds the ship filled with treasure and they start filling their pockets, but Mikey warns them not to take any on a set of scales in front of Willy's skeleton, considering that to be their tribute to him.

 As the Goonies are plotting their escape, the Fratellis appear and strip them of their haul.
 They then start to bind the Goonies' hands and make them walk the plank until Chunk and Sloth arrive and distract the Fratellis long enough for the Goonies to jump overboard and swim to safety.
-Brand saves Andy from drowning, and they share a kiss.

 The Fratellis proceed to grab all the treasure they can, including those on Willy's scales, which triggers one last booby trap, forcing them to drop the treasure.
 The Goonies attempt to use a last "candle" only to find it is a stick of dynamite, causing the grotto to cave in.
 With Sloth's help, the Goonies and Fratellis barely escape.

 The groups emerge on Astoria's beach, where the Goonies reunite with their families and the Fratellis are arrested by the police.
-The Goonies prevent Sloth's arrest, and Chunk invites Sloth to live with him, which he accepts.

-Just as Mr. Walsh is about to sign the foreclosure papers, the Walshes' housekeeper, Rosalita, discovers that Mikey's marble bag is filled with some of the ship's jewels that had not been seized by the Fratellis and tells Mr. Walsh not to sign.
-He triumphantly rips up the papers, declaring that they have enough money to negate the foreclosure.
+The Goonies prevent Sloth's arrest and Chunk invites Sloth to live with him, which he accepts.
+Just as the foreclosure papers are about to be signed, the Walshes' housekeeper, Rosalita, discovers that Mikey's marble bag is filled with some of the ship's jewels that had not been seized by the Fratellis and there is now enough money to negate the foreclosure.

-As the Goonies are recounting their adventure to the dumbfounded police and press, everyone's attention is drawn to the Inferno, having broken free of the grotto, sailing off majestically on its own into the distance.
+As the Goonies are recounting their adventure to the dumbfounded police and press, everyone's attention is drawn to the Inferno, having broken free of the grotto, sailing off majestically on its own in the distance.